jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Modifiy-Access-Control.md

 The usage rules are as follows:

-* Referer Anti-Leech rules only apply to Buckets of which the Bucket permissions are “customized permissions”.
-The default rule is “Allow the Referer to be blank and the white list to be blank”;
+* Referer Anti-Leech rules only apply to Buckets of which the Bucket permissions are "customized permissions".
+The default rule is "Allow the Referer to be blank and the white list to be blank";

 * The blank Referer is defined as: There is no Referer Header in a HTTP request or the contents of the Referer Header are blank;